Sublime-Azubi/A_A2-Project/README.md

 </html>

 ## LINK DYNAMODB
-Using AWS SDK and php-composer the dynamodb is linked to the application. the composer automatically populated the dynamodb table with uder information from the web application  page
+Using AWS SDK and php-composer the dynamodb is linked to the application. the composer automatically populated the dynamodb table with user information from the web application  page

 The **php-composer** is a dependency manager for PHP.
 It also has its own autoloader to enable autoloading.
 1. Download composer https://getcomposer.org